dsyer/js-modules/README.md

 console.log(monthFromDate(dateString));
 ```

 We don't need to wait for the initializer because the module loader did that for us.
-We don't even need to know that there is an initializer - it's not part of the public API.
-We can run it on the command line like this:
+We don't even need to know that there is an initializer, so it's not part of the public API.
+We can run `main.js` on the command line like this:

 ```
 $ node main.mjs 2022-03-23